-Road rash (or road burns) are essentially abrasions, cuts, and lacerations that are caused when you are forcefully scraped or dragged on pavement, concrete or other hard surfaces following a motorcycle wreck.
+Road rash (or road burns) are essentially abrasions, cuts, and lacerations that are caused when you are forcefully scraped or dragged on pavement, concrete or other hard surfaces following a motorcycle accident.
 These types of injuries are extremely common, affecting thousands of motorcyclists each year, according to the National Highway Traffic Safety Administration.

 The severity of road rash can range from minor to life-threatening, and can lead to serious complications.
 A seemingly small wound could result in permanent damage to tissue, muscle and nerves; bone deterioration; gangrene; and amputation if the wound becomes infected.
 This is why it is important to know how to properly clean and treat your injuries before infection sets in.